Home Safety Tips for Households with Young Children and Elders

 • Install childproof locks on cabinets and drawers that contain hazardous substances, sharp objects, or fragile items.

 • Use outlet covers or childproof plugs to protect young children from electrical outlets.
+Alternatively, local electricians can also reposition outlets to safer locations out of the reach of children.

 • Keep floors free from clutter and ensure that walkways are clear and well-lit to prevent tripping hazards.